Luca-Ve/Portfolio/README.md

 #### Professional Summary
-Dynamic professional with 4+ years of experience in data analysis and business intelligence within the FMCG sector.
-Proven expertise in deriving actionable insights from complex data sets and enhancing decision-making processes through advanced data visualization and analytics tools.
-Skilled in SAP, Power BI, and Excel, with a strong quantitative background and a solid foundation in Economics and Informatics.
-Able in managing analytics projects from start to completion, fostering a data-driven culture, and delivering impactful storytelling presentations.
+Dynamic financial professional with 4+ years of experience in **Data Analysis** and **Business Intelligence** within the FMCG sector.
+Proven expertise in designing data models, budgeting, and forecasting, with a strong focus on deriving actionable insights from complex data sets.
+Skilled in **SAP, Power BI, and Excel**, with a solid foundation in **Economics** and **Informatics**.
+Fluent in English with experience in multinational environments.

 ## Work Experience
 **Liquid Planner @ Campari Group (_May 2021 - Present_)**

-- **ETL (Extract, Transform, Load) Processes:** Analyzing and integrating data from various software (SAP, TMS, WHMS).
+- **ETL & Data Analysis:** Analyzing and integrating data from various software (SAP, TMS, WHMS).
 Design ETL pipeline from SAP, aggregating data from internal and 3rd party tools for analysis.

-- **Reporting & Budget Analysis:** Responsible for calculating production costs (€/L), managing volume constraints and supporting the definition of the annual budget reporting directly to the Plant Director.
+- **Budgeting & Reporting:** Responsible for calculating production costs (€/L), managing volume constraints and supporting the definition of the annual budget reporting directly to the Plant Director.

 **Winery Retail Supervisor @ “Veglio Romano & Lorenzo” Winery (_June 2018 - April 2021_)**